syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 ## Removing attachment from an existing PDF

-Essential PDF allows you to remove the attachments from the existing document, as shown in the below code snippet.
+Essential PDF allows you to remove the attachments from the existing document as shown in the following code example.

 {% highlight c# %}
 [C#]

-//Load the PDF document
+//Loads the PDF document

 PdfLoadedDocument document = new PdfLoadedDocument("Input.pdf");

-//Remove an attachment
+//Removes an attachment

 PdfAttachment attachment = document.Attachments[0];